Azure/opendigitaltwins-dtdl/DTDL/v2/DTDL.v2.md

 **Version 2**

 This version of DTDL is used for [Azure Digital Twins](https://azure.microsoft.com/services/digital-twins/) and [IoT Plug and Play](https://aka.ms/iotpnp).

+> Note: Since April 2023, DTDL v3 is the latest supported version in Azure products and services (except IoT Central)

 ## Table of Contents